47PADO47/Classeviva.js/docs/Examples/Rest.md

         state: Enums.States.Italy, //Optional: default is Enums.States.Italy
         debug: false, //Optional: default is false, if true it will log some info
         saveTempFile: true, //Optional: default is true, it will save a file with login temp token to avoid hitting the server again if not expired
-    });
+        keepAlive: true, //Optional: default is true, if true will attempt to automatically log you in when the token expires });

     (async () => {